Most men think- a man is at the highest level of formal dressing so long as a suit

 There is no simple way to put this; lacing.
 Is. everything.

 The lacing of your shoes tends to define the level of formality they possess.
 If the shoes have a closed lace system they are Oxfords; while a Derby has an open lace system.
-This places them at war with the Monkstrap for the title of the second most formal shoe on the list.
+This places the derby at war with the Monkstrap for the title of the second most formal shoe on the list.
 And, since the Oxfords carry a closed lacing system that makes it appear to be more compact and tighter in design compared to the Derby; it’s difficult to say which one takes the second spot!
 In the end it just comes down to preferences.

 **Note: How you tie your shoes doesn’t affect the level of